HackYourFuture/JavaScript2/hand-in-homework-guide.md

 2. Inside the week folder, create another folder called `homework`.
 Create your homework files in there, while on the correct branch
 3. Once you're finished, `add` and `commit` everything.
 Make the commit message meaningful, for example `finished project for homework week1`
 4. Push the branch to your forked repository (`<YOUR_GITHUB_ACCOUNTNAME>/JavaScript2`)
 5. On the GitHub page of this repository, click on the `create pull request` button.
-Make sure the `base repository` is your teacher's repository, on branch master
+Make sure the `base repository` is `HackYourHomework/JavaScript2`, on branch master
 6. Give the pull request a title in the following format:

 ```markdown